If your GP thinks you may have bipolar disorder, they'll usually refer you to a community mental health team (CMHT).

 More tests

-Depending on your symptoms, you may need tests to see if you have a physical problem such as an underactive thyroid or overactive thyroid.
+Depending on your symptoms, you may need tests to see if you have a health condition such as an underactive thyroid or overactive thyroid.

-You may also need to have a brain scan and other tests to measure activity in your brain.
+You may also need to have a brain scan.

 If you have bipolar disorder, you'll need to visit your GP regularly for a physical health check.
-This is to monitor any effect medicine may have on your kidney or thyroid.
+This is to monitor any effect medicine may have on your kidneys or thyroid.

 Planning your treatment

-If you are diagnosed with bipolar disorder, it's important to talk to your psychiatrist.
+If you are diagnosed with bipolar disorder, it's important to talk to your care team.
 It will help you to be involved in decisions about your treatment and care.

 Making an advanced directive

-This is a set of written instructions which you draw up before your condition gets worse.
-You can use these instructions to state what type of treatment and help you want (or do not want).
-This is in case you cannot communicate your decisions at a later stage.
+This is a set of written instructions which you draw up before your symptoms get worse.
+You can decide what type of treatment and help you want (or do not want) in the future.
+When you put this in writing it's called an advanced directive.

-Your GP or psychiatrist can give you further help and advice.
+Your GP or care team can give you further help and advice.

 Content supplied by the NHS and adapted for Ireland by the HSE